wcclima/molecular-dynamics/README.md

   - generates a bi-dimensional gas with periodic boundary conditions on the x-direction and a bottom hard wall and an open top end in the y-direction;
   - it accepts one or two molecule species, with the mass and size of the second species scaled with respect to the first species;
   - it allows for gravitational acceleration.
-  - It has the same methods as the `Molecular_DynamicsPBC` class.
+  - It has the same methods as the `Molecular_DynamicsPBC` class, except for the `measure_pressure` method.

 ## 5 - Results